Why do you need a sprinkler pump?

 Spray Patterns Example 1

-(of a typical front yard) Using full, half, and quarter circle patterns.
-Advantages: Full coverage with no water on sidewalks, using 12 sprinklers
+12 sprinklers in a full, half, and quarter circle pattern offers full coverage with no water on sidewalks

 Spray Patterns Example 2